publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schV/ptB/m__us_usc_t50_s2672.md

     (a) __Plan for protection against release__

         The Secretary of Energy and the Archivist of the United States shall, after consultation with the members of the National Security Council and in consultation with the Secretary of Defense and the heads of other appropriate Federal agencies, develop a plan to prevent the inadvertent release of records containing Restricted Data or Formerly Restricted Data during the automatic declassification of records under Executive Order No. 12958 (\[former\] [50 U.S.C.
-435][/us/usc/t50/s435] note) \[now [50 U.S.C.
-3161][/us/usc/t50/s3161] note\].
+435][/us/usc/t50/s435] note).

     (b) __Plan elements__